Inmate Tracking for Jail and Prison Systems

 The Basics of a Jail System

 Each facility has housing units (a.k.a. pods, units, tanks, cellblocks, etc.) containing bunks or individual cells, depending on inmate classification.
-In a pre-trial facility, inmates are likely escorted by correctional officers from their housing unit to an endpoint, such as medical, a program, recreation yard, work detail, etc. They’ll be escorted by staff from this endpoint back to their housing unit.
+In a pre-trial facility, inmates are likely escorted by correctional officers from their housing unit to an endpoint.
+COs will escort inmates from endpoints such as medical, a program, a recreation yard, work detail, etc., and then back to their housing unit.

 Inmate movements occur frequently throughout the day, starting as early as 06:00 and begin tapering down by 19:00.
 Lockdown is generally at 22:00.
 First shift carries the brunt of the inmate movement workload, with court transports, programs, recreation, and work release inmates making up the majority of inmate movements.